 Type of Employer Maximum Length of Deficit Recovery Period Statutory bodies with tax raising powers. a period not exceeding 20 years.
 Community Admission Bodies with funding guarantees. a period not exceeding 20 years.
 Further Education Colleges which are scheduled bodies and not admitted bodies. a period not exceeding 15 years.
 Best Value Admission Bodies. the period from the start of the revised contributions to the end of the employer's contract.
-Community Admission Bodies that are closed to new entrants a period equivalent to the expected future working lifetime of the remaining scheme members allowing for expected leavers, subject to not less than 9 years.
-All other types of employer. a period equivalent to the expected future working lifetime of the remaining scheme members
+Community Admission Bodies that are closed to new entrants a period equivalent to the expected future working lifetime of the remaining scheme members allowing for expected leavers All other types of employer. a period equivalent to the expected future working lifetime of the remaining scheme members